What are Mumps?

 The Bottom Line

-Mumps is a very real condition that can become serious.
-Some of the consequences of untreated mumps may include orchitis, meningitis, encephalitis or even miscarriage for pregnant women (x).
 Your swollen glands may seem like nothing to worry about, but it is best to take care of them as soon as possible.
-Consult your doctor if you suspect the mumps to determine the best plan for treatment.
+Consult your doctor if you suspect the mumps to determine the best treatment plan.